 One thing is already clear: Peter Mandelson (aka the Prince of Darkness) is now a spent force in British politics.

-The most high-profile casualty so far of the recent data dump of more than 3 million Epstein files is Peter Mandelson, the former UK ambassador to the US, who is sometimes endearingly referred to as the “Prince of Darkness”.
-Together with Tony Blair and Gordon Brown, Mandelson was one of the three main founders of the New Labour project in the late 1990s — a project that is now in its final death throes.
+The most high-profile casualty so far of the controlled drop of more than 3 million Epstein files by the US Justice Department is Peter Mandelson, the former UK ambassador to the US, who is sometimes endearingly referred to as the “Prince of Darkness”.
+Together with Tony Blair and Gordon Brown, Mandelson was one of the three main founders of the New Labour project in the late 1990s — a project that now appears to be in its final death throes.

-The leaked files not only confirm that Mandelson’s friendship with Epstein had continued, and even flourished, after the financier’s 2008 conviction for soliciting prostitution from a minor, but also reveal the extent to which he was willing to betray his own government and country in order to curry favour with Epstein and Wall Street.
+The leaked files not only confirm that Mandelson’s friendship with Epstein had not just continued but flourished after the financier’s 2008 conviction for soliciting prostitution from a minor, but also reveal the extent to which he was willing to betray his own government and country in order to curry favour with Epstein and Wall Street.

 In 2009, Mandelson gave Jeffrey Epstein advance notice of a €500 billion bailout to save the Euro.